 Below are some of the FAQs parents have when they learn their child was exposed to someone with COVID-19.
-The answers are based on the data and medical knowledge we have as of the date of this post.
+The answers are based on the data and medical knowledge we have as of the most recent update September 9, 2021.
 Please call our office with any additional questions.

 My child has been exposed to someone with COVID-19, now what?

-All individuals who are exposed (within 6 feet for at least 15 minutes over a 24 hour period, with or without masks on) must quarantine for 14 days from the last known date of exposure.
+All unvaccinated individuals who are exposed must quarantine for 14 days from the last known date of exposure.
 For example, your child’s classmate misses school Friday because he is not feeling well then gets seen by his doctor and tests positive on Saturday.
 Your child would need to quarantine for 14 days from Thursday – the last day your child was exposed to the COVID-positive classmate.
 Keep in mind the last day of exposure is considered day 0, not day 1 of quarantine.

 My child is in quarantine because of a COVID-19 exposure, does she need to be tested?

 Yes, your child should be tested.
 Many patients with COVID-19 do not have symptoms but can still spread the virus.
 Testing your child will tell us if the rest of your family also needs to be tested.
 If your child tests positive, all household members will also need to quarantine and be tested.
 If you do not want to test your child, your child should quarantine for 14 days from last exposure, or 10 days if completely symptom-free.